yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![The screenshot depicts the list of Build pipelines showing the Tailspin-CI pipeline.
 The number for the queued build is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image120.png "Screenshot of Build pipelines with the queued build number highlighted")

-3. If the build is successful, it will resemble the screen shot below.
+4. If the build is successful, it will resemble the screen shot below:

     ![The screenshot depicts a green notification banner that reads, "Build succeeded."
 The banner appears above a summary screen of the build details.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image104.png "Successful notification banner")

-4. Because we configured continuous deployment, the deployment to dev environment will then be triggered immediately.
+5. Because we configured continuous deployment, the deployment to dev environment will then be triggered immediately.
 It will continue through on to the test and production environments.
 A successful release through all three environments will look like the screen shot below.

     ![The screenshot depicts a successful release through all three environments for the TailspinToys build.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image105.png "Screenshot of a successful release")